-The number of SLOs assessed for each program will vary, but each program should assess 2-3 SLOs in the 2020 Assessment Template.
+The number of SLOs assessed for each program will vary, but each program should assess 2-3 SLOs each year.

 More often than not, grades DO NOT represent outcomes specific to Student Learning Outcomes, so we recommend using rubrics or itemized analyses as Evaluation Tools on assignments that are clearly aligned to the outcome.
 Specific quiz or test questions can be itemized and aligned to an SLO.

 When reflecting on a previous action plan, consider these questions when reflecting on prior assessment plans:

 - At some point you made an action plan (in the past).
 Briefly tell us about that.
 What was your intent on the action plan?
 Were there multiple items or only 1 item on the plan?

 - Then you either implemented those plan action items or you didn’t (either in Spring, Summer or Fall 2020).
 Briefly tell us about that.
 What did you change?
 Outcomes?
 Methods?
 Assignment?
 Evaluation Tool?